 - Health Checks - While this is not a new practice at Hidden Acres, we want to stress the importance of campers and staff not coming to camp if they are feeling unwell, especially if they are experiencing symptoms associated with COVID-19 (new or worsening cough, sore throat, headache, fever and difficulty breathing).
 As people arrive each day we will ask four questions: Are you experiencing any symptoms of illness?
 Have you been in close contact with anyone who you know has tested positive for COVID-19 in the last 14 days?
 Have you traveled outside of the country in the last 14 days?
 Have you been instructed by your health unit to self-isolate?
 If the answer to any of these questions is "yes" then we will ask the camper to return home and they will not be able to participate that day.

-- Masks - masks will be a normal part of our program and we will expect our campers and staff to come prepared to wear their masks for the majority of the day.
-We will eat our lunches and snacks "physically distanced" and will not need masks during these times of the day.
+- Masks - masks will be a normal part of our program and we will expect our campers and staff to come prepared to wear their masks whenever we are inside.
+We will eat our lunches and snacks either outdoors or indoors and "physically distanced" and will not need masks during these times of the day.
 Campers will need to be able to wear a mask for extended periods of time with minimal reminders to keep them on.

 - Hand Hygiene - we will build in breaks regularly throughout the day to wash our hands and ensure we keep them healthy and clean.

 - Activities & Distancing - we will do our best to create activities and events that allow for a safe distance to be maintained between participants and staff.
 We recognize that due to the nature of the program there will be times that staff will need to provide support to a camper that will require them to get closer than six feet.
 Staff will be wearing masks throughout the day and therefore when these circumstances arise, the risks will be minimized.
 We will also do our best to spend as much time outdoors as possible as long as the weather allows us to.